appacademy/prep-work/coding-test-1/README.md

-Doing the practice problems will build your familiarity with Ruby, and give you a good idea what the level of difficulty is on the coding challenge. **Complete all the practice problems before taking the coding challenge**.
+Doing the practice problems will build your familiarity with Ruby, and give you a good idea what the level of difficulty is on the coding challenge.
+It is not required, but **we strongly suggest that you complete all the practice problems before taking the coding challenge**.
 We want you to be well prepared.

 ## What programming language do I write in?